 The ancient art of mindfulness has been practiced for over 2,500 years to address and/or alleviate human suffering.
 The basic skills of mindfulness focus on three areas, including focusing attention, open monitoring and compassionate acceptance.
 As practitioners, our clinical focus is to walk “with” our clients in order for them to experience a means of reducing their human suffering.
 Becoming a mindful therapist allows us the art of walking “with” our clients experientially, fully present and with enhanced awareness.
 This workshop will explore how one can move in the direction of becoming a mindful-based practitioner within himself or herself, creating a greater openness in how we sit and be with our clients.
 The art of mindfulness starts within us first before we can share it with others.

 This experiential workshop will offer an introduction to teaching mindfulness to children that is informed by the intersecting knowledge of mindfulness and neurobiology.
-Through story, art, music, movement and ‘formal’ practice, participants will learn to share mindfulness and neuroscience-info with children and families in age-appropriate, playful and creative ways.
-All playful practices will be infused with mindfulness principles, such as acceptance, letting go, patience, non-judgment, non-striving and self-kindness and compassion.
+Through story, art, music, movement and ‘formal’ practice, participants will learn to share mindfulness and neuroscience information with children and families in age-appropriate, playful and creative ways.
+All playful practices will be infused with mindfulness principles, such as acceptance, letting go, patience, non-judgment, non-striving, self-kindness and compassion.

-Participants will also have the opportunity to lead mindfulness-based practices and inquiry aimed at children and families.
+In addition to didactic teaching and small group discussions, participants will have the opportunity to lead mindfulness-based practices and inquiry aimed at children and families.
 With step-by-step scaffolding, participants will further develop their skills and confidence in sharing mindfulness with children.

 Combining mindfulness to strengthen emotional regulation with existing empirical supported post-traumatic stress disorder (PTSD) treatments can improve outcomes through: